leehaowei/book-lending-system/README.md

   - password: password

 ## Note
-1. User table is adjusted to name app_user to avoid reserved word "user" in psql
+1. User table is adjusted to the name app_user to avoid reserved word "user" in psql
 2. Due to time constraints and being new to Spring Security, the project is still in progress.
+- Completed
+  - User registration
+  - User log in validation
+  - Essential JPA Mapping to RDBMS
-- In progress
+- In Progress
+  - Book rental transaction
     - Create new record based on transaction
     - Update inventory stats based on transaction
     - Align inventory, book, and borrowing record data
+  - User details
+    - check duplication
+    - registration and last login time
+  - Tests